PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_pointers.md

 ```{code-block} c++
 void* myAlloc(size_t number);    // Allocate 'number' of bytes on the heap
 ```
-Occurrences of `void*` at higher levels are likely to be design errors that need investigation.
+Finding an occurrence of `void*` in higher level code usually indicates a design mistake and should be checked carefully.

 `void*` can be hidden behind a type-safe interface, when used for optimisation.